 Posts: 9; Member since: Jun 15, 2013

 their existing products seem to be made of " oh let's stick a tablet and laptop together,".
 Hopefully next years products will bring a little more unique experience...

+Thats exactly what i whant in my PC.
+The only problem was that it was weak as a tablet.
 So i bought the Lenovo IdeaPad Yoga Series. its great for games and paying the bills, but i can also use it as a tablet when the mood strikes =)

 M$ wants their surface to be a success, then get rid of RT and just use plain version of windows 8.
 Price those tablets competitively with Android and iOS tablets, even if you have vastly surpior hardware.
 You're not going to get the numbers you're looking for by having the starting price be $900...

 posted on Jul 26, 2013, 12:28 PM 4

 Posts: 23; Member since: May 07, 2010